Leila Abouzeid

-Leila Abouzeid (ليلة أبو زيد; born 1950, El Ksiba) is a Moroccan author.
+Leila Abouzeid (ليلة أبو زيد; born 1950) is a Moroccan author.
 She writes in Arabic and is the first Moroccan woman writer of literature to have her works published in English-language translation.

 Works

 Year of the Elephant

 Her first book, Year of the Elephant, was published in 1980, in English by University of Texas Press in 1989, in French in 2005.
 The book is named after a battle in Islamic history in which a flock of birds dropped stones on the enemy elephants, causing them to turn around.
 She compares this historic battle to the Moroccans battling for independence because they are mere birds compared to the global power of their French rulers.

 Identity

 Her work touches upon the identity of people, and the nature of the possession of it or lack thereof.
 In the beginning of The Year of the Elephant, the main character is wandering the streets after a devastating divorce.
 As she barely holds onto the will to live she states, "I feel nothing.
 Have I lost my own identity?"
 (Abouzeid, Year of the Elephant, 2).
 Her divorce has taken away her personality and sense of self entirely.

 Identity is again brought up in The Last Chapter regarding the lost teacher Mademoiselle Doze.
 Aisha's teacher had been rejected by her fiancé, and she became a shell of her former self.
 Abouzeid describes her as just a body showing up for class, not Doze (Abouzeid 6).
 All soul that was left in her body had seemingly left, and the teacher barely existed.
 Aisha examines how this sudden change happened, and questions:

 "Can you lose your identity like you use an identification card?
-Does some unseen part of the machinery snap, suddenly and irreparably" (Abouzeid, pg.
-6)?
+Does some unseen part of the machinery snap, suddenly and irreparably?"
+(Abouzeid, pg.
+6).